-This isn’t some flimsy nylon or drawstring bag that’s included in the purchase.
-This is a very nice hard shell case with a raised “B” logo, whole case zipper, and plastic D clips for strap connection.
-Within the case, there’s a raised bar that sits perfectly between the underside of the bino bridge.
-The binos fit well and there’s very little room for the binos to freely move within the case.
+This isn't some flimsy nylon or drawstring bag that's included in the purchase.
+This is a very nice hard shell case with a raised "B" logo, whole case zipper, and plastic D clips for strap connection.
+Within the case, there's a raised bar that sits perfectly between the underside of the binocular bridge.
+The binoculars fit well and there's very little room for the binoculars to freely move within the case.

 A mesh compartment is included where I've stashed included accessories to keep them together but out of the way.
 Additionally, built-in velcro straps are provided within the hard case.
 All in all, it's a good case that will definitely be used for storage.
 I can already tell you it won’t be used for hunting.

 Why wouldn't I use the hard shell case for hunting?

 Unfortunately, it's neither convenient nor comfortable to carry around a hard shell case for hunting.
 I prefer to wear a binocular harness but will tolerate a neck strap if I have to.
 I need the binos within fast and easy reach for the moments I need it and to "drop" them away when I don't and not stored away in a noisy zippered compartment every time I want to glass.